 MSc Dip Couns MBACP (Accredited) QTS

-Having worked in public service for several years as a Youth Trainer, Safeguarding Administrator and Secondary School Teacher - alongside parenting four offspring - I hit a very challenging period both personally and professionally as one after another, family members became very unwell and the strain of supporting them took its toll on my health, resulting in my having to greatly revise my expectations of how I thought life was supposed to work.
+Having worked in public service for several years as a Youth Trainer, Safeguarding Administrator and Secondary School Teacher - alongside parenting four offspring - I hit a very challenging period both personally and professionally as various family members became unwell and the strain of supporting them took its toll on my physical and mental health, resulting in greatly revised expectations of how I thought life was supposed to work.

 When someone suggested I try therapy to help me make sense of this difficult time, initially I didn’t really see how it could help.
 However, as time went on I began to realise that many of my current behaviours and responses to events were not only contributing to my problems, but were unconsciously driven by events in my past which needed to be worked through in current time to free me from their negative influence.
 One thing I discovered was that the past looks different as we change in the present.
 Looking back, I can also see this as a turning point in my life when - amongst other things - I learned to set boundaries around perceived never-ending demands on my time and energy.